Kwekwe block: a free-EO peg assessment

 Three independent folia-native methods, no Earth Engine: red-oxide (ferric) mapping, an explicit DEM terrain-signature match to the surrounding mines, and the validated AlphaEarth embedding analog.
 The map below carries all of them.
 The detail is in the Zvishavane method pages; this page is the verdict for the block.

 Bottom line: free EO gives no peg-worthy signal here.
-The block sits in a favourable district and in mine-like terrain (right neighbourhood), but by the strongest validated method its surface signature looks like ordinary country rock, not gold ground (49th percentile, best corner well below the gold band).
-And the red-oxide rationale is not corroborated: the block is not iron-anomalous, and the nearby mines are only weakly ferric-elevated in the imagery, so ferric staining cannot rank the block at 10 m.
-This is prioritization evidence against, not proof of barren ground (satellites miss sub-pixel veins and in-pit oxides).
+The block sits in a favourable district and on mine-like terrain (right neighbourhood), but by the strongest validated method its surface signature reads as ordinary country rock, background (49th to 57th percentile depending on resolution), best corner ~0.2 against the 0.7 gold band.
+The red-oxide rationale is not corroborated: the block is not iron-anomalous, the nearby mines are themselves only weakly ferric in the imagery, and hyperspectral EMIT finds no clean iron-oxide mineral (hematite/goethite) over the block.
+One limit frames all of it: every method reads at pixel scale, 10 m (Sentinel-2), 80 m (AlphaEarth), 60 m (EMIT, spectrally the sharpest but spatially the coarsest), so this is evidence against a block-scale gold system, not proof that a narrow vein or a small gossan outcrop, the scale you see in the field, is absent.
 The spots below are best-case corners to walk first, never gold.

 The block spots, as a list (UTM 35S, the holder's grid):